sergiomadd/StardewValleyMods/ItemLogistics/docs/README.md

 ## IOPipes:
 - ### Signaling:
 Three colors
+Each IO Pipe can only have 1 container adjacent.
+To attach a new IO Pipe to a container, you must remove all IO Pipes surrounding the container, then you could place the new one.

 - ### Outputs:
 	- **Extractor Pipe**
 Extractor Pipes extract items from an adjacent container, at 1 stack/3 seconds.
-Note: Each output can only have 1 container adjacent.

 - ### Inputs:
 	- **Inserter Pipe**
 Inserter Pipes insert items into an adjacent container.
-It does not filter any item.
+They do not filter any item.
 	- **Polymorphic Pipe**
 Polymorphic Pipes insert items into an adjacent container.
-It filters items based on the container's current items.
+They filter items based on the container's current items.
 If the container is empty, it acts like an Inserter Pipe, until 1 item enters the container.
 	- **Filter Pipe**
 Filter Pipes insert items into an adjacent container.
-It filters items based on the pipe's internal inventory.
+They filter items based on the pipe's internal inventory.
 To open the inventory simply left click the Filter Pipe like a chest.
 Then add the items you want filtered.
 If the internal inventory is empty, it acts like an Inserter Pipe, until alteast 1 item is added to the internal inventory.

 - ### Supported containers:
 	- **Chest**